chargetrip/examples/README.md

 $ yarn dev
 ```

-This command starts a local development server.
+This command starts a local development server on `http://localhost:5000`.
 It will continually rebuild the application as your source files change.
 Note that there is no hot reloading.

 ## Useful links